Azure/aace/end-to-end-solutions/kma/Deployment/readme.md

 This solution was build to help KM demos, POCs, MVPs, and etc.

+## IMPORTANT UPDATE - October 2020

+This project has been discontinued and the code is provided as is, without support or maintenance.
+Please use the latest content at http://aka.ms/kma.

 ## Pre Requisites

 These are the key pre-requisites to deploy this solution: